Bumpy metric theorem in the sense of Man{\'e} for non-convex Hamiltonians: Normal form near orbit segments of non-convex Hamiltonian systems

-We shall now prove the conclusions of the Theorem by applying a succession of admissible diffeomorphisms.
+We shall now prove the conclusions of the Theorem by applying a succession of fibered symplectic diffeomorphisms fixing the points $(q_1e_1,0)$, hence preserving (1).
+Such diffeomorphisms will be called admissible.
 In each step, we denote by $\underline H$ the original Hamiltonian, and by $H=\underline H\circ \Psi$ the Hamiltonian in the new coordinates.
 We allow ourselves to reduce $\delta$ at each step.

 \begin{proof}[Proof of (1)] Let $\underline P_1(t)$ be the first component of $\underline P(t)$ (the vertical component of the orbit before the change of coordinates).
 We consider a function $v(t) : \Rm\rightarrow \Rm$ such that $v'=\underline P_1$ and the function $u(q_1, \hat q):=v(q_1)+\underline{\hat P}(q_1)\cdot \hat q. $ We have $du _{te_1}=\underline P(t)$, hence applying the vertical diffeomorphism $\Psi (q,p)=(q, p+du_q)$, the new orbit $(Q(t), P(t))=\Psi^{-1}(\underline Q(t), \underline P(t))$ satisfies $P(t)=0$ for small $t$. \end{proof}